jonathansandman/bingo/README.md

 ## Getting started
 - Install dependencies using 'npm install'
-- Run the script using 'npm run dev', or use 'npm build' and then use node.js to run the script in the /dist folder.
+- Run the codebase in development mode using 'npm run dev'
+- or use 'npm build' followed by 'npm run'.

 ## src/index.ts
 Main entry point.
 Prints info to use against the bingo-obsessed squid.